-Aside from saving some money on gifts for others and maybe a few bucks on things you use regularly for yourself, holiday shopping is an excellent time to pick up those more expensive items that you've been wanting but didn't really didn't want to pay full price.
-Portable power stations are one of those items that can be a great gift for someone else or for your own home.
-Black Friday is fast approaching and we've tracked down the best power station deals that are live now so you can kick off the holiday savings right.
+Aside from saving some money on gifts for others and maybe a few bucks on things you regularly use for yourself, holiday shopping is an excellent time to pick up those more expensive items that you've been wanting but didn't really didn't want to pay full price.
+Portable power stations are one of those items that can be an excellent gift for someone else or for your own home.
+Cyber Monday is coming in hot with some massive discounts on some of the best portable power stations.
+Here are the best power station deals we've seen yet.

 Small in size but big in potential.
 This is an excellent power station thanks to its 600W output, portability, and fast recharging.

 Anker knows power, and this unit produces up to 1500W, recharges very fast, and can even be an automatic power backup.

 Portable 2000W seems unexpected, and it is, but this power station does just that.
 Offering power from ten different output options to run nearly any device you want.
 Plus, you'll get 400W of solar power to recharge the unit using free electricity.

 Why should I get a portable power station?

 There are a few reasons for owning a portable power station.
 One is to have backup power should the electricity go out.
 These units have multiple ports to power your devices.
 From AC outlets to USB ports, you'll have options to run electronics as needed.
 Another reason to have a power station is so you can have portable power for when you go places without easily accessible electricity.
 Places like camping, road trips, the backyard, or other remote areas.

 Size does matter when it comes to power stations.
 Depending on what you would like to power will ultimately determine the size needed.
 If you are just wanting to charge up your laptop and run a fan or lamp, then you'd be fine with a 300 - 600W unit.
 But to power something like a space heater or air conditioner, you'll want to look for a larger unit that offers at least 2000W.